CDS Frequently Asked Questions

 - Question: How many times CDS exam are conducted?

-Answer: CDS exams are conducted twice a year i.e. CDS I in February and CDS II in September or in November.
+Answer: CDS exams are conducted twice a year i.e. CDS I in February or in April and CDS II in September or in November.

 - Question: What documents are required while filling the on-line application form?